 Both resources are often linked with conversion buildings, usually energy to metal/mass (converter, metal maker).
-These buildings in particular allow the player to become mostly independent from map features, because you just have to build enough position-independent energy sources and corresponding converters.
-It is this aspect that makes more compact energy sources and converters worthwhile, as they offer the opponent fewer attack points than, for example, metal mining sites distributed on the map or large wind turbine farms.
+These buildings in particular allow the player to become mostly independent from map features, because you just have to build enough position-independent energy sources and converters downtable, as they offer the opponent fewer attack points than, for example, metal mining sites distributed on the map or large wind turbine farms.
 These advantages are often at the expense of the fact that buildings that are destroyed cause (sometimes considerable) damage to buildings and units in the surrounding area and, above all, are significantly more expensive to purchase or maintain.
 The energy costs for the maintenance of metal extractors are usually low or zero, while a converter is relatively expensive.